kylefox1/Quartz-Test/content/Garden-1/DataCooperatives_and_AICommons-2021_0925-V0.1.md

 For example, Brave Coop (tech coop) can use Eleuther AI’s GPT-NEO to develop chatbots for _????_

+For example, **Catalyst Cooperative can provide ETL pipeline for data that is then used by an AI commons to develop a tool.**

 ### Examples

 The examples for this article include: